Skip to main content

 3 vaccines to keep you healthy this winter

-The arrival of cooler temperatures, changing leaves, and pumpkin-spiced coffee brings 1 unwelcome sign of the changing season: surging respiratory viruses.
+The arrival of cooler temperatures, changing leaves, and pumpkin-spiced coffee brings an unwelcome sign of the changing season: surging respiratory viruses.

-The new vaccination choices offer prevention across the age spectrum – from newborns to older adults.
+These vaccines offer prevention across the age spectrum – from infants to older adults.
 By fending off the severe respiratory symptoms associated with these viruses, the vaccines could help prevent hospitalizations, as well as secondary infections and other long-term health issues.
 They could also prevent sick days from work or school.

 COVID-19

-The Centers for Disease Control and Prevention (CDC) recommends that everyone ages 6 months and older receive one of the updated COVID-19 shots to protect them against the virus throughout the fall and winter.
-The reason is that even though recent variants of the virus have mostly caused milder symptoms than the original virus, COVID-19 can still raise the risk of hospitalization and death.
+The CDC recommends that everyone ages 6 months and older stay up to date with COVID-19 vaccines to protect them against the virus throughout the fall and winter.
+Even though recent variants of the virus have mostly caused milder symptoms than the original virus, COVID-19 can still raise the risk of hospitalization and death.
 It can also lead to long COVID, which results in symptoms that last for a month or longer.

-Healthy adults who have been previously vaccinated need only 1 dose of a COVID-19 booster.
+Healthy adults who have been previously vaccinated need only one dose of a COVID-19 booster.
 People who are immunocompromised may benefit from an additional dose but should talk to their physicians for further guidance, the CDC recommends.
-Children may need more than 1 dose depending on their previous COVID vaccinations.
-COVID-19 vaccines are free for anyone living in the United States.
+Children may need more than one dose, depending on their previous COVID-19 vaccinations.

 Flu

-Many flu vaccines are egg-based, but an important new development in 2023 is that people with a history of egg allergies can receive any flu vaccine – without having to follow special safety precautions.
-The CDC updated its recommendation for people with egg allergies based on studies showing that severe allergic reactions to either the shots or the nasal vaccines were rare.
+Many flu vaccines are egg-based, but people with a history of egg allergies can receive any flu vaccine – without having to follow special safety precautions.
+The recommendation from the CDC for people with egg allergies is based on studies showing that severe allergic reactions to either the shots or the nasal vaccines were rare.
 That said, the CDC recommends that patients who have had allergic reactions to any vaccine in the past discuss the risk with their physicians and get the vaccine in a setting that’s equipped to manage reactions, such as a pharmacy or health clinic.
-Many Blue Cross and Blue Shield of North Carolina (Blue Cross NC) members are eligible to receive a flu shot at no cost.

 RSV

-RSV is a respiratory virus that is most prevalent in the fall and winter and usually causes mild, cold-like symptoms.
-In infants and older adults, however, the virus can become severe, requiring hospitalization.
+RSV is a respiratory virus that usually causes mild, cold-like symptoms.
+In infants and older adults, however, the virus can become severe and may require hospitalization.

-Earlier this year, the FDA approved two RSV vaccines for adults.
-Both were cleared for use in adults over 60, and the CDC recommends that patients discuss RSV vaccination with their health care providers and whether it is okay to receive the RSV vaccine with other vaccines.
-People with weak immune systems, chronic heart disease or respiratory diseases such as asthma face a higher risk of severe RSV.
-To help you decide whether the vaccine is right for you, your provider will take these risk factors into account, along with other considerations, including your personal vaccination preferences.
-The RSV vaccines are available as a preventive service.
+The RSV season typically runs from October through January.
+People with weak immune systems, chronic heart disease, or respiratory diseases – such as asthma – face a higher risk of severe RSV.
+To help you decide whether the vaccine is right for you, your physician will evaluate these risk factors along with other considerations, including your personal vaccination preferences.

 Larry Wu, MD